cdzombak/ecobee_influx_connector/README.md

 8. Run `chown root:root /etc/systemd/system/ecobee-influx-connector.service`.
 9. Run `systemctl daemon-reload && systemctl enable ecobee-influx-connector.service && systemctl start ecobee-influx-connector.service`.
 10. Check the service's status with `systemctl status ecobee-influx-connector.service`.

-## Run via Docker

-A docker image is also provided that can be configured via environment variables.
-[View it on Docker Hub](https://hub.docker.com/r/cdzombak/ecobee_influx_connector), or pull it via `docker pull cdzombak/ecobee_influx_connector`.

-To use the docker container make sure the path to the `config.json` is provided as a volume with the path `/config`.
-This location will also be used to store the refresh token.

-Example usage: `docker run -v $HOME/.ecobee_influx_connector:/config -it ecobee_influx_connector`

 ## License